mitmedialab/SAR-opal-base/README.md

    of "base".
 Technically, this step is not necessary, but if you have another version of Opal deployed on your device, you'll want to change these settings so you can have both side by side.
-3. In the MainGameController, set the flag "story" to false, "demo" to false", and "socialStories" to true.
+3. In the MainGameController, set the flag `story` to false, `demo` to false", and `socialStories` to true.
 4. Build and deploy.

 ## Bugs and Known Issues